 To ensure that readers could check for themselves, we have started publishing articles under three major segments — Source, Methodology and Rating.

-• Source: Here, We clearly state where the narrative has been published — whether on social media or news or print media and the need to fact-check.
+• Source: Here, We clearly state where the narrative has been published — whether on social media or news or print media and the need to fact-check, with visual evidence and links.

 • Methodology: Here, we apply the tools of fact checking such as Google Reverse Image search or video authentication or video clipping among others.